 ADD VALUE TO PLATFORMS DIRECTLY

 Reaching people on public platforms starts with adapting your ideas to the network you’re using.
 Don’t send people to another platform.
 Reach them where they already are instead.
 Each one has a different culture.
 Twitter is focused on ideas, IndieHackers is focused on mid-length forum posts, and Medium is focused on long-form essays.
 Like any club, participants reward those who make the platform a better place.
-They intuitively reward good actors and publish the bad ones — fraudsters, hucksters, and link spammers.
+They intuitively reward good actors and punish the bad ones — fraudsters, hucksters, and link spammers.

 As Harry Dry, the founder of Marketing Examples wrote: “The best self-promoters aren’t self-promoters.
 They take the time to become a genuine member of each community.
 Share others’ content.
 Write detailed comments.
 Make friends.”